 |11%||Home Health Care|

-Now, those categories may seem pretty broad…because they are pretty broad.
-For example, within “Hospitals” a therapist may work in cardiac rehab, oncology, acute neurological rehab, lymphedema, burns, etc. And mixed into just about every category would be the potential to work special populations such as pediatrics, as that is a patient population that can be seen in outpatient, inpatient, or home health settings.
-Within each category you can specialize as well.
-Examples of a specialization would include an Orthopedic Clinic Specialty (OCS) or a Neurological Clinical Specialty (NCS).
+Now, those categories may seem pretty broad – because they are pretty broad.
+For example, within “Hospitals,” a therapist may work in cardiac rehab, oncology, acute neurological rehab, lymphedema, or a burn unit, etc. And within each setting – be it outpatient, inpatient, or home health – you’ll have the opportunity to treat specific population groups such as pediatrics.
+Therapists can also choose a specific type of therapy, such as an Orthopedic Clinic Specialty (OCS) or a Neurological Clinical Specialty (NCS).

 Okay, so how about an athletic trainer?
-If you’re like most people, you probably picture a man or woman in a windbreaker on the sidelines of a football game, waiting to run out onto the field in the event of an injury.
-The reality however, much like physical therapy, is that athletic trainers work in many settings you may not expect.
-Here is a breakdown from the National Athletic Trainers’ Association (NATA1):
+If you’re like most people, you probably picture a man or woman in a windbreaker on the sidelines of a football game, waiting to run out onto the field and treat an injury.
+However, much like physical therapy, the reality is that athletic trainers work in varied and unexpected settings.
+Here is a breakdown from the National Athletic Trainers’ Association (NATA):

 |PERCENTAGE of ALL ATs||JOB SETTINGS|

 If you’re wondering what “emerging settings” might include, athletic trainers work in branches of the military, cardiac rehab, police or fire departments, and in commercial settings for ergonomic consultation.